Priyamboda-DS/Prediction-of-Used-Car-Prices/README.md

 7. I see, LightGBM Regressor came out as the best model for all the three segments.

-8. According to these best LightGBM regressor models, 'milage', 'brand_model_score', 'car_age', 'engine_hp' and 'ext_col_score' come out as the most important features across different segments.
+8. The LightGBM regressor finds the features 'milage', 'brand_model_score' (encodede value for 'brand_model'), 'car_age', 'engine_hp' and 'ext_col_score' (encoded value for exterior color) are the most important features across different segments.

 9. Once the final model is selected for each segment, I fitted it with the complete set of train data and kept the model ready for applying on unseen data.

+Here is a glimpse of the model outcome for 'mid' segment cars:

 <img width="896" height="150" alt="image" src="https://github.com/user-attachments/assets/152c52be-db54-46c7-98c8-b560ce1d552b" />
 <img width="1112" height="361" alt="image" src="https://github.com/user-attachments/assets/f8fb41ed-1749-4a83-9c95-7e0d2fdb8d55" />